yishn/wasm-react/README.md

 option, see
 [`wasm-pack` documentation](https://rustwasm.github.io/docs/wasm-pack/commands/build.html#target).

-Assuming you use a bundler that supports JSX, and WASM imports in ES modules, like Webpack, you can use:
+Assuming you use a bundler that supports JSX and WASM imports in ES modules like Webpack, you can use:

 ```js
 import React from "react";